This article lists the very best massage guns under $150, compiled after our extensive testing process.

-Stall force is one thing, we also look at…
+Stall force is one thing, but we also look at amplitude.

 Also called amplitude, this is the distance traveled by the massage gun head as it hits your skin (percusses).
 It determines how deep a massage you can get.
 A low amplitude device vibrates more than it percusses and may only offer surface-level massage.
 It would be best if you had a mid-range or higher amplitude for a proper percussive massage – which is why you buy a massage gun in the first place.

-We believe that a good percussion massager should have at least 12mm stroke length if it’s a full-sized gun or 10mm if it’s a mini massage gun.
+We believe that a good percussion massager should have at least 10-12mm stroke length if it’s a full-sized gun or 8-10mm if it’s a mini massage gun.

 But look out for a good stall force here.
 Many cheap massage guns promise up to 16mm amplitude (Theragun-like) but have feeble stall force.
 These aren’t good enough, and we avoided listing them here.

-12 to 13mm amplitude is a sweet spot – not too punchy, but not too vibrational either.
-The all-new Bob and Brad X6 has only 10.5mm so expect more vibrational massage.
-Lastly, the 10mm head travel distance in the case of Bantam is actually pretty good for a mini massage gun.
+10 to 13mm amplitude is a sweet spot – not too punchy, but not too vibrational either.
+The all-new Bob and Brad X6 Pro has only 10mm so expect more vibrational massage.
+Lastly, the 10mm head travel distance in the case of Bantam is actually very good for a mini massage gun.

 Most massage guns today have a percussion of range of 1800-3200rpm or thereabout.
 Some, with a higher amplitude, tend to have a slightly lower range because of the greater head travel.

 However, it’s not uncommon to find guns that have percussions up to 4000rpm.
-These usually have very low amplitude and are better suited for vibrational therapy.
+These usually have very low amplitude and are better suited for vibrational therapy2.